boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

-If you have a plugin package (e.g. previously downloaded from any repository or GitHub) you can easily install it using the |connect_plugin|, without the need to unpackage it.
+If you have a plugin package (e.g. previously downloaded from any repository or GitHub) you can easily install it using the |connect_plugin|, without the need to unpack it.
 Go to :menuselection:`Plugins --> Install plugin from ZIP`, browse to the directory with plugin zip package and select the corresponding file.
 If the zip file is a valid QGIS plugin package it will be installed and activated.

-To deactivate or remove plugins installed whis way, like before, one can use QGIS *Plugin Manager* from :menuselection:`Plugins --> Manage and Install Plugins...` menu item.
+To deactivate or remove plugins installed this way, like before, one can use QGIS *Plugin Manager* from :menuselection:`Plugins --> Manage and Install Plugins...` menu item.